keuntaeklee/keuntaeklee.github.io/_pages/about.md

 During my Ph.D. study, I was lucky to work on interesting and challenging research projects including the <a href="https://autorally.github.io/">AutoRally</a> and the <a href="https://www.herox.com/alphapilot/teams">AlphaPilot</a>, developing safe learning-based algorithms for path planning, decision making, control, and behavior prediction of autonomous vehicles and robots.

-I also worked at <a href="https://usa.honda-ri.com/">Honda Research Institute (HRI)-US</a> as a research intern, under supervision of Dr. Sangjae Bae and Dr. David Isele.
+I also worked at <a href="https://usa.honda-ri.com/">Honda Research Institute (HRI)-US</a> as a research intern, in the autonomous driving team, under the supervision of Dr. Sangjae Bae and Dr. David Isele.

 Before joining Georgia Tech, I received my B.S. degree in Electrical Engineering with the highest honors from Hanyang University, Seoul, Korea.